Suu Kyi warns investors off Myanmar's state oil & gas firm

 The hugely popular leader of Myanmar's opposition is on her first visit to Europe in nearly a quarter of a century, fearful until now that if she left Myanmar, the junta whose rule she fought against for two decades would block her return.

-Asked about Chevron and Total, the big Western oil firms with investments in Myanmar, she said: "I have to say that I find that Total is a responsible investor in the country, even though there was a time when we did not think they should be encouraging the military regime by investing in Burma.

-"They were sensitive to human rights and environmental issues and now that we've come to a point in time when we would like investors who are sensitive to such issues, I am certainly not going to persuade Chevron or Total to pull out."

-A day after the U.N. agency lifted its more than decade-old restrictions on Myanmar in recognition of progress, Suu Kyi received a standing ovation at the ILO's annual ministerial conference, where she said foreign direct investment that created jobs should be invited.
+A day after the U.N. agency lifted its more than decade-old restrictions on Myanmar in recognition of progress, Suu Kyi told the ILO's annual ministerial conference that foreign direct investment that created jobs should be invited.

-As sanctions are lifted, investment in the country should be responsible and add to, rather than subtract from, the process of democratisation, she said.

-"The reason why we have to be careful about the extractive industries is because what you extract doesn't go back in, and secondly because they don't provide as many jobs as some other industries, so we want to approach this with caution.

-"Burma is a land with a lot of energy resources.
-We do not want to dissipate it.
-I would like to see a sound effective energy policy in Burma and this should be related to the kind of extractive investments that we invite in."

-She also said responsible foreign investment in agribusiness could be beneficial, as long as the right precautions are taken to protect smallholders.
+"Responsible foreign investment in agro-business could be beneficial with the right precautions taken to protect smallholders," she added.

+Suu Kyi, speaking later to a news conference, said that it was impossible to evaluate the merits of Myanmar's oil and gas alliance with China without knowing the terms of the pipeline contracts signed with China's state-owned CNPC.

+"A lack of transparency has led to all kind of suspicions and that sets up trouble for the future," she said.

 (Reporting by Stephanie Nebehay and Tom Miles; Editing by Toby Chopra)